 For 2022, the visa applications for the Skilled Migrant program closed on 11 November 2022.
 By that date, the immigration authorities received 6,515 expressions of interest (EOI) for residency in New Zealand, which are to be processed after this date.

-This visa type is issued based on a point system and applicants must have at least 160 points in order for their application to be considered.
+This visa type is issued based on a point system and applicants were required to have at least 160 points in order for their application to be considered, which, in 2023, was modified to a minimum of 180 points.
+However, in 2024, there were new rules concerning the points system (starting with 9 October 2023).

-Our immigration lawyer in New Zealand can provide more details on other modifications brought to the visa system in 2023.
+We invite you to address our immigration lawyer in New Zealand, who can provide more details on other modifications brought to the visa system, which have been maintained in 2025 as well.

 As a general rule, the local immigration authorities will try to grant a total number of visas for residency in New Zealand ranging between 85,000 visas to 95,000 per year, according to the Ministry of Business, Innovation and Employment.
 However, these values can depend based on various factors that appear in certain economic fields or the NZ society.